All Episodes

 No, that's right.

-Um because they are smart kids, and I like, you know, they m I don't know that they've changed my mind, but they might have gotten me to modify a position or something.
+You know, sometimes protesters come, usually at the better colleges with the higher SAT scores, they ask questions, and it's really fun because they are smart kids, and I like, you know, I don't know that they've changed my mind, but they might have gotten me to modify a position or something.

 It's that they don't have any practice.

-No one they've never had to defend anything.
+They've never had to defend anything.

 They are really being let down by their educations.

-They can't argue their way out of a paper bag and just come up with these stupid cliches.
+They can't argue their way out of a paper bag and just come up with these stupid clichés.

-Well, uh I mean it's crazy.
+Well, it's crazy.

-So uh uh who's I talking to today?
+So who's I talking to today?

-Somebody uh very smart and important.
+Somebody very smart and important.

 She's the bravest person.

-Uh boy, thank you.
+Boy, thank you.

 Let me stay home.